ytiurin/html5tooltipsjs/README.md

 });
 ```

-Define multiple tooltips by submitting each tooltip as an object in a parameter array.
+Define multiple tooltips by passing an array of tooltip objects to the Javascript constructor.

 ```javascript
 html5tooltips([